Prevention – Pre-diabetes

 Prediabetes (also known as non-diabetic hyperglycaemia)

-means that your blood sugars are higher than usual, but not high enough for you to be diagnosed with type 2 diabetes.
-It also means that you are at high risk of developing type 2 diabetes, however it is not inevitable, you can prevent it.
+This means that your blood sugars are higher than usual, but not high enough for you to be diagnosed with type 2 diabetes.
+It also means that you are at high risk of developing type 2 diabetes, however it is not inevitable.

 Why weight matters: pre-diabetes